polywock/globalSpeed/README.md

 - Non-intrusive controls that don't clutter the webpage.
 - Embed support (useful for sites like Reddit).
 - Hotkeys (and way to customize them).
-- Pinning (set a custom playback rate for a specific tab).
+- Pinning (apply custom playback rate to a specific tab).

 ## Build
 1. `npm run build:dev` build unpacked version.